joshgerdes/jekyll-uno/_drafts/microsoft-azure-cost-optimization-tasks.md

 5. Click on **Configuration** and change from **Premium** to **Standard**

 You can also look at the Replication, does that Storage Account need to be Geo-Redundant if the rest of the application that uses it isn’t?

+#### Download PDF

+Finally, if you prefer this in a more PDF/Visual format - you can download a PDF version of this directly from my Github "here".